tesk9/palette/README.md

 ### Accessibility

-Use `Color.Contrast` to verify that your font size, boldness, and color meet accessibility standards.
+Use `Color.Contrast` to verify that your font size, boldness, and colors meet accessibility standards.

 ### Palettes